 Finally, house-sitting is not a vacation and it will push you outside of your comfort zone.
 We find the most successful house sits for us are those where both parties treat it like a partnership more than an employee/boss relationship.
 House-sitting works because both parties have “skin in the game.”
-Yes, home owners are trusting us to act as stewards for the lives they have built but it also requires trust on our end.
-We invest time and money getting to far away locations and the more open the line of communication, the better.
-There is always a leap of faith involved but the excitement and uncertainty is what keeps it interesting.
-An open mind and a sense of adventure are mission critical.
+Yes, homeowners are trusting us to act as stewards for the lives they have built but it also requires trust on our end.
+We invest time and money getting to faraway locations and the more open the line of communication, the better.
+There is always a leap of faith involved but the excitement and uncertainty are what keeps it interesting.
+An open mind and a sense of adventure are mission-critical.
 Living like a local is easier said than done at times, but always worth the risk.

 As the sun dropped over the Tasman Sea, we walked back to the farm where we are currently house sitting.
 Our path illuminated by Sirius and Canis Major, new stellar points of reference in a once foreign sky, on a journey enriched by the opportunity to literally “walk in someone else’s shoes.”

 Thank you for sharing Livology with a friend.

 Today’s Tweetable: House-sitting tips that may lead you on an adventure of your own.